wubboxmonster/wubboxmonster.github.io/chipbox.md

 ## Description

-This wubbox was a fanmade wubbox that was made on
+This wubbox was a fanmade wubbox that was made on April 30 2023 on [YouTube](https://www.youtube.com/watch?v=ulYcBBWgVBs)

 ## Song